Information about the Covid-19 vaccination programme.

 If you haven't had your vaccine and are registered with a GP in Scotland, you can register for a vaccine using NHS Inform's online registration form.

-Alternatively, if you are 16 or over you can get a vaccine by visiting a drop-in vaccination clinic.
+Alternatively, you can get a vaccine by visiting a drop-in vaccination clinic.
 You don’t need to be registered with a GP to get your vaccine at a drop-in clinic.

 Clinic locations can be found on the NHS Lothian website: